 The IRS would require a 20% down payment and a $186 fee to start processing the Offer in Compromise.
-You can pay nothing up front if you qualify for a fee waiver.
+You can pay nothing upfront if you qualify for a fee waiver.

 Twenty Four Month Payoff IRS Offer In Compromise Formula

-The formula for this one is: (available income per month x 24) + amount of available assets based on Form 433-A(OIC) = Amount IRS will accept for an Offer In Compromise when paid over 24 months.
+The formula for this one is (available income per month x 24) + amount of available assets based on Form 433-A(OIC) = Amount IRS will accept for an Offer In Compromise when paid over 24 months.

 Example: You have $200 available each month after reasonable expenses and $10,000 in assets available according to Form 433-A(OIC).
 The formula would be: (200 x 24) + $10,000 = $14,800.

-The IRS would require you to pay a $186 application fee and your first monthly payment of the 24 month payments.
+The IRS would require you to pay a $186 application fee and your first monthly payment of the 24 monthly payments.
 You make payments while the Offer is pending.
 If you qualify for a fee waiver you do not need to pay the application fee.
 Nor do you need to pay any payments while the Offer is pending.

 The Cheapest Offer In Compromise

 The Offer In Compromise paid within five months saves more money in most cases.
 We try to get our clients this type of Offer In Compromise in most cases that we do.
-If you cannot pay the 20% down but can afford the monthly payment, the 24 month option might be for you.
+If you cannot pay the 20% down but can afford the monthly payment, the 24-month option might be for you.
 Not everyone qualifies for an Offer In Compromise.
 Be wary of salespeople at tax relief companies that state you qualify right away over the phone.

 If you want an Offer In Compromise and need help, submit a request for us to call you on our sign-up page or call us at (888) 515-4829.
-One of our tax attorneys will give you an accurate assessment on your case.
+One of our tax attorneys will give you an accurate assessment of your case.